dotnet/csharpstandard/standard/classes.md

 When an instance method declaration includes an `abstract` modifier, that method is said to be an ***abstract method***.
 Although an abstract method is implicitly also a virtual method, it cannot have the modifier `virtual`.

 An abstract method declaration introduces a new virtual method but does not provide an implementation of that method.
 Instead, non-abstract derived classes are required to provide their own implementation by overriding that method.
-Because an abstract method provides no actual implementation, the *method-body* of an abstract method simply consists of a semicolon.
+Because an abstract method provides no actual implementation, the *method_body* of an abstract method simply consists of a semicolon.

 Abstract method declarations are only permitted in abstract classes ([§15.2.2.2](classes.md#15222-abstract-classes)).